CodeIntelligenceTesting/jazzer.js/docs/fuzz-targets.md

-Asynchronous code needs careful synchronization between the [Node.js Event Loop](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/) and the fuzzing thread, hence provides a lower throughput compared to synchronous fuzzing.
+Asynchronous code needs careful synchronization between the [Node.js Event Loop](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/) and the fuzzing thread, hence, provides a lower throughput compared to synchronous fuzzing.
 Despite that, asynchronous fuzzing is the default mode of Jazzer.js due to its prevalence in the JavaScript ecosystem and because it works for all fuzz targets.